We specialise in bringing producers, NGOs and supply chain companies together to find responsible sourcing and production solutions.

 We support action on-the-ground and at a strategic level, and work with agricultural commodities such as palm oil, soy, sugar and beef.

-We have offices in Brasilia (Brazil) and Cali (Colombia) and decentralized staff in Sao Paulo, Rio de Janeiro, Bogota, Tegucigalpa (Honduras), Guadalajara and Mexico City (Mexico) supporting the wider region.
+We have offices in Brasilia (Brazil) and Cali (Colombia) and decentralized staff in Sao Paulo and Rio de Janeiro (Brazil), Bogota (Colombia), Tegucigalpa (Honduras), Guadalajara and Mexico City (Mexico) supporting the wider region.

 With our broad presence on the ground throughout Latin America, we bring an exceptional knowledge of how things work in the region.
 This expertise is critical to help brands and retailers understand the challenges within their supply chains, but also to support effective engagement at mill and farm level.
 Our work focuses on the production and sourcing of beef, soy and sugarcane across the region, but we also working on timber, cocoa and red seaweed.